yR-DEV/StreamSummary/README.md

 1. `npm install` to install server dependencies.
 2. `bower install` to install front-end dependencies.
 3. `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
 4. `grunt serve` will start the development server.
-It should automatically open the client in your browser when ready, and update upon changes to files.
-If updates fail to hold, restart it.

 ## buildin' and developin'